MICHELE NORRIS, Host:

 The migrants told NPR's Sylvia Poggioli they were fleeing violence and discrimination in Libya.

-Mr. MUHAMMED ALI (Somali Refugee): We did not have a proper route.
+MUHAMMED ALI: We did not have a proper route.
 Yesterday, we were drifting.
 We did not knew - we did not had fuel.
 We were just drifting.
 When you look around, you only see the water.
 It's by luck.
 We came here by luck.

 POGGIOLI: Ali was one of hundreds of thousands of foreigners who provided Libya with cheap labor.
 So cheap, he says, that often they weren't even paid.
 He, his wife and child experienced three years of discrimination and beatings.
 But now, he says, Libya is even more dangerous than his homeland, Somalia.